Research

 Working Papers

-Gender discrimination in infancy and childhood during the 1891 Russian Famine” (with Viktor Malein and Francisco J. Beltrán Tapia)
+"Culture, Economic Stress, and Missing Girls" (with Viktor Malein and Francisco Beltrán Tapia)